 Rework your definition of love.
 Our movies, books, and music teach that true love means never being apart.
 If you insist on constant togetherness as the sign of love, then you are going to feel unloved very soon in Navy life.
 This is the hardest lesson the Navy will ever teach you: someone can love you profoundly and still need/want/love a job that takes them away from you.

 Hold the center of your family.
 The rest of the world might think that couples ought to do exactly the same amount of work in a family.
 They should earn the same income.
 They should split chores down the middle.
 Daddy and Mommy ought to be interchangeable to a wailing baby.
-That won’t work in Navy life -- the sailor has to go to sea too often.
+That won't work in Navy life -- the sailor has to go to sea too often.
 Instead, the research says that Navy families do best when the Navy wife or at-home partner holds the center of the family and then lets the sailor come back to their own place in the family.
 Think of it like the way the sun holds the center of the solar system.
-As long as you provide the gravity, Navy Wife, the family is going to be all right.
+As long as you provide the gravity, Navy Wife, the family is going to be alright.

 Count the days you are together.
 If you want to be a bitter little woman, let yourself count up every day your sailor is out to sea or has the duty.
 I can guarantee you will develop ugly little lines around your mouth like you have been smokin' eight packs a day for 30 years.
 You and your sailor both need to make the days you are together count instead.